Historians agree, Jesus was a first-century teacher of Judaism, a rabbi. But then what kind of Judaism did Jesus teach?

 God made you Jewish on purpose.
 What if faith in Jesus enables you to discover the God of Abraham, Isaac, and Jacob—the One who has the final say on w...

-When God in the Hebrew Scriptures refers to the Jewish people as chosen, he’s saying that he selected them to serve a specific purpose and to carry ou...
+When God refers to the Jewish people as chosen, it means He selected them for a specific purpose and task.
+So what is it we were set apart to do?

 This question can be controversial or confusing.
 Here we present a logical look at whether or not a Jewish person can also be a Christian.